HidekiMori-CIT/aenet-lammps/README.md

 0. This manual is only case of gnu g++, gfortran, and openmpi under linux OS.
 If you use intel compiler, replace gfortran to ifort

-1. Clone this package to your pair_style line directory
+1. Clone this package to your appropriate directory
 ```
 git clone https://github.com/HidekiMori-CIT/aenet-lammps.git
 ```